MicrosoftDocs/sdk-api/sdk-api-src/content/wingdi/nf-wingdi-checkcolorsingamut.md

 ### -param hdc

-TBD
+Handle to the device context whose output gamut to be checked.

 ### -param lpRGBTriple

-TBD
+Pointer to an array of RGB triples to check.

 ### -param dlpBuffer

-TBD
+Pointer to the buffer in which the results are to be placed.
+This buffer must be at least as large as <i>nCount</i> bytes.

 ### -param nCount

 The number of elements in the array of triples.

-#### - hDC

-Handle to the device context whose output gamut to be checked.

-#### - lpBuffer

-Pointer to the buffer in which the results are to be placed.
-This buffer must be at least as large as <i>nCount</i> bytes.

-#### - lpRGBTriples

-Pointer to an array of RGB triples to check.

 ## -returns